tarikgraba/vim-systemverilog/README.md

 # Vim scripts for SystemVerilog

-This is the agregation of different Verilog/SystemVerilog scripts found on `vim.org` and `github.com`.
+This is the aggregate of different Verilog/SystemVerilog scripts found on `vim.org` and `github.com`.

 The files are organized into `syntax`/`ftpdetect`/... directories so you can easily install them using a plugin manager (like [Vundle](https://github.com/VundleVim/Vundle.vim) or [Plug](https://github.com/junegunn/vim-plug)).